Stan Javier

 Stanley Julián Antonio Javier [hah-ve-ERR] (born January 9, 1964) is a Dominican former professional baseball outfielder, who played in Major League Baseball (MLB) from 1984 to 2001.
 A switch-hitter with good production from both sides of the plate, he also had a strong arm with the ability to play all three outfield positions exceptionally well.
 Javier is the son of former major league player Julián Javier, and was named after his father's teammate and close friend, Stan Musial.

 Early years

 Javier signed with his father's former franchise, the St. Louis Cardinals, as an amateur free agent at seventeen years old.
 After two years in the Appalachian League, in which he batted .264 with eleven home runs and 55 runs batted in, Javier was dealt to the New York Yankees with Bobby Meacham (who was also a minor leaguer at the time) for three minor leaguers who never materialized.
-After two more seasons in the Yankees' farm system, Javier made his major league debut as a September call-up in 1984 (he actually made the team out of Spring Training, but did not appear in any games before being optioned down to the double A Nashville Sounds).
-He had one hit in seven plate appearances.
+After two more seasons in the Yankees' farm system, Javier made his major league debut in April of 1984.
+He had one hit in seven plate appearances that month before returning to the minor leagues.
 After the season, he was packaged with Tim Birtsas, Jay Howell, Eric Plunk and José Rijo to the Oakland Athletics for Rickey Henderson.